seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 <h3>Introduction</h3>
 <p>
 The Seldonian Toolkit supports offline (batch) reinforcement learning (RL) Seldonian algorithms.
 In the RL setting, the user must provide data, a model, and behavioral constraints that they want enforced.
 The RL model is composed of the agent and the environment, each of which must be provided by the user.
 The agent contains a policy which dictates how to choose actions in any given state.
 Seldonian algorithms implemented via the Engine search for a new policy of the agent that simultaneously optimizes a primary objective function and satisfies the behavioral constraints with high confidence.
+In this tutorial, we will use an environment and agent that are built into the Engine library.
+They serve as examples to help you to build your own RL Seldonian algorithms.
+Note that due to the choice of confidence bound method used in this tutorial (Student's t-test), the algorithms in this tutorial are technically quasi-Seldonian algorithms (QSAs).
 </p>

 <h3>Outline</h3>